TadiT7/treble_experimentations_wiki/Moto-G5S.md

 | NFC                       | Working                                                   |
 | Offline Charging          | Working                                                   |
 | Other feature             | Encryption - Working (Android 10)                |

 ---

+## Android 11 Notes
+The required vendor to be able to boot Android 11 Gsi, and with that also any gsi on SELinux enforcing has not been released publicly yet please wait for announcements on XDA and t.me/montanalab after the public announcement these notes will be updated

+---